 As a member of the Helpdesk I get to acquaint myself with all the teams active in the Accounts Payable department.
 In other words you could say this is a very dynamic position.
 I am in contact with the local business, the vendors and internally the teams to ensure a payment will be executed in a timely manner.

-If you believe you are the person that would like to join in this company then do not hesitate to contact me.
+If you believe you are the person that would like to join in this company then do not hesitate to write me.
 You can click on the button below to see where Johnson Controls has an opportunity for you.
 They are active all around the globe, there has got to be something for you too!

 Deciding to build a career in the corporate world should be a choice for life.
 Jumping in and out will not bring you to the point where you are aiming for once you start.
 For many people it is the first job after having the study finalized, or even during the study.
 So what does it mean to actually work in a multinational?